EU Tax & Accounting — 27 Member States

 |---|---|---|---|

-Nexus Approach (OECD BEPS Action 5): IP box benefits limited proportionally to the R&D expenditure incurred by the taxpayer itself (vs. acquired IP).
-Formula: qualifying expenditure / total expenditure × 130% (uplift) × qualifying income.
+Nexus Approach (OECD BEPS Action 5): IP-box benefits are limited proportionally to the R&D expenditure incurred by the taxpayer itself (vs. acquired IP).
+Formula: (qualifying expenditure / total expenditure) × 130% uplift (capped at 100%) × qualifying income.
+Robust DEMPE and substance analysis is expected — see §7 substance requirements.

 8. Startup & SME Incentives by Country